-The College was founded in 1871 by local businessmen as a school principally for the local children.
-It has since developed an international pupil base.
-Dover College was one of the first schools considered a “Public School” as evidenced by its inclusion amongst only 25 other such schools in the first edition of the Public Schools’ Yearbook published in 1889.
-The College maintains the original characteristics of its inception – a school which caters not only for a broad range (both academically and socially) of local pupils but also for a significant minority of pupils from overseas.
+The College was founded in 1871 by local businessmen as a school principally for the local children, but has since developed an international pupil base.
+Dover College was one of the first schools considered a “Public School” as evidenced by its inclusion amongst only twenty-five other such schools in the first edition of the Public Schools’ Yearbook published in 1889.
+Dover College maintains the original characteristics of its inception – a school which caters not only for a broad range (both academically and socially) of local pupils, keeping its fees affordable to achieve this, but also caters for a significant minority of pupils from overseas.

-Dover College is very much a family school, catering for pupils from ages 3 to 18.
-We have a reputation for outstanding pastoral care and as a result pupils are remarkably tolerant and understanding of one another.
+We are very much a family school, catering for pupils from age 3 to 18.
+Many of our pupils have siblings at the school, and in some cases, their parents were here too.
+Pupils and parents are very loyal and supportive of their school.
+We have a reputation for outstanding pastoral care and as a result, pupils are remarkably tolerant and understanding of one another.

-Our curriculum, which is currently undergoing a root-and-branch review as part of the College’s development plan, Project 150, is creative, well planned, wide ranging and enriching.
+Our new Connected Curriculum, has recently had a root-and-branch review as part of the College’s development plan, Project 150, is creative, well planned, wide ranging and enriching.
+Its balance and focus on individual development helps us to stimulate an enquiring mind, establishing key skills and a wealth of experience in our pupils that will be of great benefit to them for the future.
 The College gains outstanding results at A Level and BTEC with excellent value-added results at GCSE.

 Drone images of Dover College.